phaserjs/phaser/README.md

 * Phaser.Timer.stop has a new parameter: clearEvents (default true), if true all the events in Timer will be cleared, otherwise they will remain (fixes #383)
 * All GameObjects now have a 'destroyChildren' boolean as a parameter to their destroy method.
 It's default is true and the value propogates down its children.
 * Pixi GrayFilter ported over (thanks nickryall #404)
+* Animation.speed added.
+You can now change the animation speed on the fly, without re-starting the animation (feature request #458)

 Updates: